Trends

 Does the proportion of assessed NDAP clients who reported improved choice and control to make their own decisions vary by gender?

 The data in the graph and the table below show the proportion of assessed National Disability Advocacy Program (NDAP) clients (of all ages) who reported improved choice and control to make their own decisions, for males and females.
-In 2021–22, 60% of male clients reported improved choice and control, compared with 58% of female clients (please note that some categories were not published due to small numbers and to protect confidentiality).
+In 2024–25, 61% of male and female clients reported improved choice and control (please note that some categories were not published due to small numbers and to protect confidentiality).

 Source: Department of Social Services – Data Exchange (DEX) | Data source overview